ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ25 - Specify the format of the identifiers of group members: the Sender ID used in the OSCORE group (see {{ssec-join-resp}} and {{sec-pub-keys}}).

-* REQ26 - Specify policies at the KDC to handle member ids that are not included in 'get_pub_keys': see {{sec-pub-keys}}.
+* REQ26 - Specify policies at the KDC to handle member ids that are not included in 'get_creds': see {{sec-pub-keys}}.

 * REQ27 - Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-new-key}}.